 I paid a few hundred dollars to stay with them.
 Members each took shifts cleaning, cooking, bartending, and building… amongst other things.
 On the last day, everyone pitched in to disassemble the camp.
 Some members had even arrived early to build all of it!

 All in all, there are lots of people around during the week, and no two years are anywhere close to identical.
 Recently, the festival's attendance has exceeded 50,000 participants.
 There is no currency, there are no stores.
 People may give you things, and you should be able to give them something back.
 It's the spirit and nature of the festival.

 I had no idea what I was doing the first year, but I did manage to research and prepare somewhat well. — So, here's what I brought! 📦

 Random important supplies

-This is the most critical thing you can bring besides water itself.
-The reservoir could break at any time, and a new one ensures that most likely you won’t have any issue.
-Test it beforehand for defects!
+- A CamelBak backpack and a new reservoir for it!
+(This is the most critical thing you can bring besides water itself, and since the reservoir could break at any time, having a new one ensures that you should be OK.
+Just test it out beforehand to check for defects!)

 - Hand sanitizer

 - Portable tissues

 - Wet wipes (These can not and should not be disposed of in the portable toilets and will cause problems.
 Since you are supposed to haul out your garbage, keep this in mind!)

 - Lip balm (… You'll need it!)